ManuGZ/ManuGZ/README.md

 <br>

-- Software Engineer student at Universidad Peruana de Ciecias Aplicadas
+- Software Engineer student at Universidad Peruana de Ciencias Aplicadas
 - Currently learning Web Development
 - Looking for a new job opportunity